• Skip to main content

 Instructions

-• Add a tablespoon of sesame oil and spring onions and mix until evenly distributed.
+• Add curry powder, salt, sugar and chicken powder to the vegetables and mix until evenly distributed.

 Nutrition